afreakk/dmenuhistory/README.md

 ### WIP

 #### Installation
-Compile `ghc -o dmenuhist dmenuhist.hs` for example, then put `dmenuhist` in path (No special dependencies other than haskell)
+Compile using `ghc -O2 dmenuhist.hs` (For example, no special dependencies other than haskell needed), then put `dmenuhist` executable in path

 #### Example usages